Curl & Hair Type: How To Identify Yours + The Best Hair Care Products

 - Type 2a: This is closer to straight than curly—think loose curves.
 This pattern is easy to straighten with a blowout or hot tool.

 - Type 2b: This is going to have a bit more curve to it but is still flat at the root.

 - Type 2c: Your hair will have defined, tight waves like the aforementioned S. Most people who have 2c waves likely have a few curls in the mix as well.

-- Type 3a: Looser spirals, these are usually the most finicky of this bunch.
+- Type 3a: Loose curls, these are usually the most finicky of this bunch.
 (Read: They react to the elements easily.)
-On a "good" hair day, they're hydrated, shiny, and with a defined loop.
-On a bad one?
+On a good hair day, they're hydrated, shiny, and with a defined loop.
+On a "bad" one?
 Frizz, frizz, frizz.